Dr Karnika De Silva

 I am currently involved in:

-• Introducing new materials and product testing through the National Testing Registry that I have established for the benefit of the manufacturing industry
+* undertake testing requests through the National Testing Registry established for the benefit of the manufacturing industry

-• Carryout statistical analysis of Fire testing using Cone Calorimeter and assign group numbers specified in the BRANZ building code
+* development of fire retardant plastics and do statistical analysis on Cone Calorimeter results to assign group numbers specified in the BRANZ building code

-I have delivered a significant number of straight-forward to scientifically challenging science and technology projects during the past few years.
-The majority of these projects were delivered on time and on budget, meeting milestones and deliverables, something in which I take pride.
-I have established strong industry engagements locally and internationally with my initiatives, connecting supply chain partners.
+The projects i have undertaken have delivered on time and on budget, meeting milestones and deliverables, something in which I take pride.
+I have established strong industry engagements locally and internationally, connecting supply chain partners.
 I have demonstrated a record of innovation in new areas of research.
-I have contributed a fair record of obtaining co-funding + PI in commercial projects and R&D projects ~ $1M
+I have contributed to commercial projects involving company contributions that impacted to enhance the company revenues significatly.

-Co- supervising three PhD students, two MSc Students, Member of Advisory team for three PhD students
+Co- supervising three PhD students, two MSc Students, Advisor for three PhD students,

 I have won

-- Commonwealth scholarship to do Postgraduate studies in the UK and National Science Council award to do MPhil .
+- Commonwealth scholarship to do PhD in the UK and National Science Council award to do MPhil .

-- Grants from CIDA,/ NSERC, UNIDO and several grants through NARESA / NSF, STDA, IRRDB, TechNZ to carryout R&D on various short and long term projects in Canada, UK and Malaysia and in NZ
+- Grants from CIDA,/ NSERC, UNIDO, NARESA / NSF, STDA, IRRDB, TechNZ to carryout R&D on various short and long term projects on sabbatical leave and on special contracts in Canada, UK and Malaysia and in NZ

 - A grant from USAID to coordinate an Industrial visit to Australia which supported 10 leading manufacturing industries that opened up new market opportunities